wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 **What you can do**:
 - Start new diagnoses
-- View your diagnosis history
+- View your diagnosis history (Health Journey)
 - Download PDF reports
+- Generate shareable infographics
 - Chat with your reports (Report Q&A)
 - Upload medical documents
+- Access AI Meal Planner
+- Use Snore Analysis
+- View Vitality Rhythm (Meridian Clock, Solar Terms)
+- Practice Qi Dose exercises
+- Manage Family Care profiles
+- Shop for herbal remedies (One-Click Remedy)
+- Participate in Circle of Health communities
 - Manage your profile

 **How to access**: Create an account and you'll automatically be assigned the Patient role.